jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/registers-ram.rst

 *****************

 * D flip-flops allow one to store a single bit of information
-* However, they always updates what's stored on every clock pulse
+* However, they always update what's stored on every clock pulse
 * In many cases, one wants more control over *when* the stored data in the D flip-flop is updated